Felix-Yan/Infomax-ICA/README.md

 # Infomax-ICA
-This is a Independent Component Analysis (ICA) implementation with infomax principled neural network.
+This is a Independent Component Analysis (ICA) based on the paper of Bell & Sejnowski “An information-maximization approach to blind separation and blind deconvolution.”